-- A. This policy shall be distributed to every employee of the district upon initial employment and at the beginning of September every year thereafter. - B. This policy shall be distributed to every student in grades 6-12 annually and reviewed and discussed with students as determined by the Building Level Team, during the first two weeks of each September.
-Students who enroll in the school after the review in September shall receive a copy of the policy under their initial registration.
-The student's guidance counselor shall review the policy with the student at that time. - C. This policy shall be reviewed with and explained to all students in grades K-5 in an age-appropriate fashion. - D. A summary of the policy shall be published annually in the students' handbook and an employees' newsletter.
-The policy will be reviewed with parents as determined by the Building Level Team. - E. Training and prevention programs will be provided for employees and students.
+- a) This Policy shall be distributed to every employee of the District upon initial employment and at the beginning of September every year thereafter. - b) This Policy shall be distributed to every student in grades 6-12 annually and reviewed and discussed with students as determined by the Building Level Team, during the first two weeks of each September.
+Any students who enrolls in the school after the review in September shall receive a copy of the Policy under their initial registration.
+The student's guidance counselor shall review the Policy with the student at that time. - c) This Policy shall be reviewed with and explained to all students in grades K-5 in an age-appropriate fashion. - d) A summary of the Policy shall be published annually in the Students' Handbook and an employees' newsletter.
+The Policy will be reviewed with parents as determined by the Building Level Team. - Training and prevention programs will be provided for employees and students.